Hatem-Zehir/hatem-zehir.github.io/_pages/about.md

 When I was young, I spent my summers exploring Koholint Island in The Legend of Zelda: Link’s Awakening (or Île Cocolint, as I played it in French).
 That game left a deep mark on me, not only because of its mystery and adventure, but because it taught me that even the smallest worlds are full of hidden secrets waiting to be uncovered.
 Today, I feel much the same way when working in AI: every dataset is its own island, and every algorithm a tool for discovery.

 I also grew up with Pokémon Blue, and later with Gold and Silver.
 In Gen 1, the thrill came from simply discovering and capturing new creatures, much like my early encounters with AI, where everything felt new, uncharted, and full of possibility.
 Then came Gen 2, with its richer mechanics, evolving systems, and the surprising return to the original Kanto region.
 That deeper complexity mirrors the way research unfolds: the more you learn, the more layers you uncover, and the more connections you see between what seemed like separate worlds.
 For me, AI carries that same evolving sense of wonder, it starts with curiosity, but it grows into a lifelong journey where each discovery opens the door to another.

+# Vision & Future Directions

+As I look ahead, my focus is on advancing research in deep learning, signal processing, and image processing, fields that lie at the heart of today’s AI revolution.
+These areas provide the tools to uncover structure in complex data, turning signals, images, and multimodal information into insights that can power real applications.
+My doctoral research applied these methods to biometric authentication, but their potential extends far beyond, reaching into healthcare, computer vision, and intelligent data-driven systems.

+I am especially motivated by the challenge of making AI systems that are not only accurate but also robust, adaptable, and trustworthy.
+Real-world data is messy, it contains noise, variation, and uncertainty — and part of my vision is to design models that can thrive under those conditions.
+Whether working with signals from the human body or patterns in images, I see deep learning as a framework that can bring clarity and reliability to complex problems.

+In the next phase of my career, I am seeking opportunities as a **postdoctoral researcher** or in academic positions such as **Lecturer** or **Assistant Professor**, where I can expand this research while also contributing to teaching and mentoring.
+I believe strongly in the value of helping students and early researchers navigate the exciting but challenging world of AI, building skills that combine theory with practice.
+At the same time, I remain open to collaborations with industry, where applied research can directly shape technologies used in everyday life.

+My long-term vision is to contribute to a research community where deep learning, guided by signal and image processing, drives new discoveries.
+As Carl Sagan once wrote: *“Somewhere, something incredible is waiting to be known.”* That sense of curiosity and exploration continues to guide my work, and it is the same spirit I hope to bring to future research, teaching, and collaborations.